apjanke/ronn-ng/README.md

 New Ronn-NG material is Copyright (c) 2018 [Andrew Janke](https://apjanke.net) and other contributors.

-See the file COPYING for information of licensing and distribution.
+See the file LICENSE.txt for information of licensing and distribution.